mrthreeplates/TRS-80_floppy_remapper/README.md

 ![Model 3](/images/install-m3-v3.jpg)

+1. Connect a jumper on the back of the remapper board (labeled "Run mode").
 1. Plug in the remapper board into the socket.
 1. (optional) connect your disable switch to the remapper board.
+1. Note: The 3-pin output signals on the remapper board are not needed for this computer.
 1. Put your TRS-80 back together.

 ## Installation in a Model 4 Gate array

 1. Disassemble your TRS-80 so that you have access to the motherboard board.
 1. Install a socket for the remapper board (refer to instructions above).
+1. Connect a jumper on the back of the remapper board (labeled "Run mode").
 1. Plug in the remapper board into the socket.

 ![Model 4](/images/install-m4-v3.jpg)